vincentchachere/osticket-prereqs/README.md

   - Double-Click: `PHP Manager`

-  - Click: The `...` Dots in the upper right of your screen next to the `Share` button
+  - Click: The `...` Dots in the upper right of your screen next to the 'Share' button

   - Click: `Open in new window`

-  - *Downloading it this way is the only way I've found where it does not take so long, and it downloads the first time instead of multiple attempts.*
+  - *Downloading it this way is the only way I've found where it does not take so long, and it downloads the first time instead of having to do multiple attempts.*

 <img width="1511" alt="isolated" src="https://github.com/vincentchachere/osticket-prereqs/assets/161680745/7f57f0c7-69cc-4497-b21c-64e7668b48e7"><br>